Mykola Velychkivsky: World War II and later life

 In April 1944, Velychkivsky headed the updated UNC in Lviv.
 He was a member of the Literary and Art Club in Lviv.

-In July 1944 he emigrated to Krakow and Tarnów, then moved to Bratislava and was subsequently forcibly taken to Strasshof in Austria.
+In July 1944 he emigrated to Kraków and Tarnów, then moved to Bratislava and was subsequently forcibly taken to Strasshof an der Nordbahn in Austria.
 Until April 1945 he worked at a paint shop in Melendorf, Austria, and then moved to Germany (Aukirch and Mittenwald in Bavaria).
 In 1945 he became a professor and Head of Statistics at the Ukrainian Higher School of Economics in Munich and a professor at the Ukrainian Institute of Engineering and Technology in Munich.

-In 1951, Velychkivsky and his wife moved to the United States and lived with their daughter Irena Karpenko in New Jersey. there, he was involved in the active intellectual life of the SSS, studying economics and writing many reports, including "Agricultural Policy in Ukraine in the Aftermath of its Liberation from the Soviet Occupation".
+In 1951, Velychkivsky and his wife moved to the United States and lived with their daughter Irena Karpenko in New Jersey. there, he was involved in the active intellectual life of the Shevchenko Scientific Society, studying economics and writing many reports, including "Agricultural Policy in Ukraine in the Aftermath of its Liberation from the Soviet Occupation".
 At the 1961 World Congress of Ukrainian Science in New York, he delivered the report "The Soviet Experiment with Agronomists".
 He also published a book on the destruction of agriculture by the Soviet authorities.
 In addition, he edited the Ukrainian Quarterly, where he published his own materials.
 Despite his old age, he led an active social and scientific life.

 In the post-war period, he sought to bring together different factions of the Ukrainian liberation movement.
-Although he belonged to the "Melnik" faction, he was also published in "Bandera" publications, for example, in the journal The Liberation Way, where, in 1965, his memoirs "The Sad Times of the German Occupation (1941–1944)" were published.
+Although he belonged to the Melnykite faction, he was also published in Banderite publications, for example, in the journal The Liberation Way, where, in 1965, his memoirs "The Sad Times of the German Occupation (1941–1944)" were published.